algozxd123/chat-svelte/README.md

 Real-time chat with friends made with Svelte.
 Back-end project made with Node: [https://github.com/algozxd123/chat-node](https://github.com/algozxd123/chat-node)

+Demo: [https://chat-svelte-project.herokuapp.com/](https://chat-svelte-project.herokuapp.com/) (Demo is using free heroku tier, so slowdowns are expected)

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: